-Or, jump straight ahead to the question and answer portion of the live video.
+You can also jump straight ahead to the question and answer portion of the session by clicking here.

 Optimizing graphics memory in embedded systems